Scarletteblack/Black-Scarlett-AP-Networking-Portfolio/2026-01-12-determining-security-controls-in-a-LAN.md

 **Physical security** protects the tangible components of a network, such as servers, switches, and wiring, with locked doors, security guards, and cameras. **Technical security** protects the network and its data through software and hardware controls, such as firewalls, ACLs, VLANs, and encryption, preventing unauthorized access to the network.

 ---

+## Technical & Security Development

+### VM-Based Evidence

+TO BE COMPLETED ON TUESDAY

+---

+vulnerability–control mappings,

+VLAN redesign,

+and physical security plan.

 ### LAN Security Investigation